Dym077/Incarnatesound/README.md

 * An informative website, providing all necessary information about the studio including location, services, contact details and pricing.
 * Links to social media platforms.
 * Complete list of both outboard gear and virtual tools.
-* Coffee is included in all booked sessions.
+* Mentoring is included in all booked sessions.
 * Easy navigation and full responiveness with all devices.

 ## User Stories